sequitur/improv/README.md

 greet.gen(spec, { name: 'Bob' });
 ```

+## Reincorporation

+If you create a generator with `{ reincorporate: true }` in its options, that generator will update the model it's working with whenever it runs.
+What this means is that the tags associated with any phrase that it uses will be merged into the tags of the model.

+For instance, suppose you are generating procedurally generating descriptions of clothing; you could have phrases tagged as `['fabric', 'satin']` and so on.
+You don't have to specify a fabric tag beforehand; once the generator uses one, it will be incorporated to the model.
+Given the right use of filtering rules, this means Improv can be used to build free-form paragraphs of text that doesn't contradict itself.

 ## Caveats and Known Issues

 Improv does absolutely no validation or security checking of anything, so for the love of God don't pass user-submitted data into it.